Maize COOP Information

 In 1953, Marcus Rhoades and Earl Patterson moved the collection of maize stocks from Cornell University to the University of Illinois in Urbana.
 The Maize Genetics Cooperation • Stock Center has been a major part of the UI Department of Agronomy (as of August '95, Department of Crop Sciences) since then, being directed by its faculty members.
 Initially the stocks were maintained here by Earl B. Patterson (1953-1966), then by Robert J. Lambert (1966-1982), followed by Gilbert B. Fletcher (1982-1986) and then again by Earl B. Patterson (1986-1992).
 Office, laboratory, cold storage, field space and greenhouse facilities are provided by the University of Illinois.

 The Rockefeller Foundation initially supported the Stock Center (and Newsletter) from 1934 to 1953.
 During the period from 1953 to 1981 operating funds for the Stock Center were provided by grants from the National Science Foundation.
 Beginning in 1982, most operating funds were provided by the Agricultural Research Service, U. S. Department of Agriculture (USDA/ARS).
 The Maize Genetics Cooperation • Stock Center continues to be housed in the UI Department of Crop Sciences (formerly Agronomy), and in 1992, ARS took over the day-to-day operations of the Stock Center and an ARS scientist was appointed as Director.
 In 1993, an ARS support scientist was appointed to serve as Curator.
-Presently, Marty Sachs serves as Director, and Philip Stinard as Curator.
-Other USDA/ARS staff members, Josh Tolbert (Information Technology Specialist) and Shane Zimmerman (Ag.
+Presently, Marty Sachs serves as Director.
+Other USDA/ARS staff members, Shane Zimmerman (Ag.
 Res.
-Tech.), are also essential in running the Stock Center.
-We mourn the recent loss of our colleague and friend Janet Day Jackson.
+Tech.) and, Josh Tolbert (Information Technology Specialist) are also essential in running the Stock Center.
+We mourn the recent loss of our colleague and friend Philip Stinard, who served as curator from 1993-2019.
+Janet Day Jackson, also worked with the Stock Center from 1989-2010.

 The collection at Cornell University consisted mostly of individual mutant genes and chromosome tester combinations useful in locating genes to chromosome and developing linkage maps.